alessiomarotta/shpd-seed-finder/README.md

 # How to use

-The application can be run as follows:
+The application needs to be run from the command line and requires at least 3 arguments:

 ```
 java -jar seed-finder.jar floors condition item_list [output_file]